Notion vs GitBook (2026): Team Wiki or Developer Documentation?

 - Slower performance with large wikis

-- Less structured navigation
+- Less structured navigation for public docs

 GitBook

-- Purpose-built for documentation
+- Purpose-built for professional documentation

-- Git sync for version control
+- Git sync for version control and branching

-- Beautiful public documentation sites
+- Beautiful, branded public documentation sites

 - Not a general-purpose workspace